Supplemental Needs Lawyers in New York City and Suffolk County

 Special Needs Planning

 - Supplemental education and tutoring

-- Purchase materials for a hobby or recreation activity
+- Materials and instruction for a hobby or recreational activity

 - Funds for trips or vacations

 - Funds for entertainment such as movies‚ shows or ballgames.

 - Goods and services that add pleasure and quality to life: e.g. computers‚ videos‚ and electronics, household goods.